Family Life Insurance Overview

 There is no package that will cover the whole family.

-There are benefit riders that can provide some protection for spouses and children.
+There are benefit riders that can provide some protection for spouses, children and grandchildren.
 Often these riders don’t fit your family needs.

 It is challenging to cram enough coverage into the limitations of these riders.

 As an experienced life insurance professional, I’ve come up with some best practices for families to consider when looking for a term life insurance policy.